 Unlike CHIEF, CDS does not allow you to change your payment method after your declaration has been submitted.
 For this reason, your Deferment account or CDS Cash account must be topped up.

 Out with the old, in with the new.

-Over the next 12 months, the UK Government will be phasing out the existing customs platform, CHIEF, and replacing it with a single UK customs platform, the Customs Declaration Service (CDS).
+The UK Government will be phasing out the existing customs platform, CHIEF, and replacing it with a single UK customs platform, the Customs Declaration Service (CDS).

 According to the UK Government, this will occur in two stages: